-In addition, a 'Chairman's Group' comprising the chair and deputy chairmen of Standard Club, chair of Standard Asia, Standard Ireland and Standard UK, the chair of each Standard Club committee, and a past chair of Standard Club, reviews the affairs of Standard Club with the managers between board meetings.
+In addition, a 'Chairman's Group' comprising the chair and deputy chairmen of Standard Club, chair of Standard Asia, Standard Ireland and Standard UK, the chair of each Standard Club board committee, and a past chair of Standard Club, reviews the affairs of Standard Club with the managers between board meetings.

-4. Delegation of responsibilities and allocation of functions a) Delegation of day-to-day management b) Management Agreement c) Service Level Agreement and Key Performance Indicators
+4. Delegation of responsibilities and allocation of functions a) Delegation of day-to-day management b) Management Agreement

-The day-to-day management of Standard Club and its subsidiary companies (including Standard Ireland) is delegated to the managers by virtue of a management agreement.
+The day-to-day management of Standard Club and its subsidiary companies (including Standard Ireland) is delegated to the managers by virtue of a management agreement with Standard Club Management (Bermuda) Ltd and associated intragroup services agreements

-The management agreement sets out the terms upon which the managers provide management services to Standard Club.
-The management agreement was amended in 2020 to accommodate the transition to the new operating model in August 2021.
+The management agreement and the related intragroup agreement sets out the terms upon which the managers provide management services to Standard Club.
+The management agreement was amended to accommodate the transition to the new operating model in August 2021.
+The club manages its intragroup services via its management agreement and associated intragroup services agreements of the management companies, which are the basis of support provided by the management companies to the relevant insurance companies.